MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 You need to recreate the Custom Form after the site address change.

 **Hub sites**<br>
-If the site is associated with a hub, it will need to be reassociated after the site address is changed.
+If the site is associated with a hub, it must be reassociated after the site address is changed.

 **InfoPath forms**<br>
 InfoPath forms that refer to URLs might not work after the site address is changed.

 **List View web part**<br>
-If a List View web part is added to a page and scoped to a specific folder in that list, the web part might display an error after the site URL is changed.
+If a List View web part on a page is scoped to a specific folder in that list, the web part might display an error after the site URL is changed.
 To fix this issue, either edit the web part and reset the folder path or remove the web part from the page and then add it again.

 **Microsoft Forms**<br>
 If the site is a Microsoft 365 group-connected site that has forms in Microsoft Forms, any File Upload questions in forms will break.
 To fix this issue, recreate the file upload questions to allow responders to upload files again.